imagej/imagej.github.io/_pages/help/editing/people.md

 ---
-title: Demo people

-description: this page demonstrates how to use the person include tag.
+title: Editing the Wiki - Referencing People
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to use the `person` include tag.

 ## Individuals